okanaydin/Android-Assignment/README.md

-# Storytel Android Assignment
+# Android Assignment

 ## :scroll: Description
-This assignment created for Storytel that gives you basically a post list and its detail with comments.
+This assignment gives you basically a post list and its detail with comments.

 ## :iphone: Features